 Empowerment Zones are distressed areas that have been designated based on specific criteria and benefit from tax incentives, grants, and other forms of government assistance.
-Section 51 of this notice provides employers with a work opportunity tax credit for hiring certain individuals that identify with a targeted group.
-The Empowerment Zone designations under section 1391 expired after December 31, 2017 and were retroactively reauthorized on December 20, 2019, for tax years beginning January 1, 2018, through December 31, 2020.
+The Empowerment Zone designations terminated on December 31, 2020, but the Taxpayer Certainty and Disaster Tax Relief Act of 2020, permitted the designations to be extended through 2025.

 As always, if there are any questions please do not hesitate to contact us or visit our website at www.thomas-and-company.com.